Problem

 2. Validation with CI/CD

-Integrate docmd into your CI/CD pipeline to ensure that every update is technically sound.
+Integrate docmd into your CI/CD pipeline to ensure every update is technically sound.
 At a minimum, your pipeline should run the build command to check for syntax errors and configuration issues.

 # Example validation step in GitHub Actions